graveja0/health-care-markets/README.md

 Next we will take this bipartite matrix and transform it into a unipartite matrix summarizing the total number of shared hospital connections between ZIP codes.
-Here, we will define two ZIPs as “connected” if, for one or more hospitals, at least 0.1 of the patients from that ZIP are treated at the hospital.
+Here, we will define two ZIPs as “connected” if, for one or more hospitals, at least 10 percent of the patients from that ZIP are treated at the hospital.
 Thus, if 15% of patients from ZIP A and 25% of patients from ZIP B go to hospital 1, those two ZIPs would be connected.
 However if just 1% of patients from